TheSpiritXIII/hotbolt/README.md

 }
 ```

-For convenience, an alternative macro is provided that expects a `hotbolt::Client` trait implementation.
+For convenience, an macro is provided that expects a `hotbolt::Client` trait implementation.
+This is a work in progress.

-At least, there should be.
+## Hard vs Soft Reloading
+All reloading thus far has been hard reloading -- the entire application stops and restarts (but with the old state).
+Some applications, such as servers, have long running TCP connections or use some sort of protocol or API that they don't want to reconnect each time they restart the server.
+If the application hard reloads, you would need to reconnect each time.
+Meanwhile games or other GUI application display a window on the screen.
+Hard reloading those types of applications cause the window to close and reopen, flickering and pointlessly reinitiliazing the surface.

+Soft reloading allows the application to partially shut down.
+By dividing your application into two parts, you can avoid reloading the code that stays mostly immutable and continue reloading only the parts of your code that contains logic.
+Effectively, the runner has 2 versions of your library loaded.

+This is a work in progress.

+Notice how I used the word "mostly immutable" earlier to describe the long-running part of your application state.
+Sometimes it does change and you want to detect that and hard reload. hotbolt supports this by allowing you to specify a version string.
+Like serialization, hotbolt is minimal and doesn't define what "compatibility" for you (for example, SemVer), so that is also something you must implement (although various helpers exist).

+This is a work in progress.

 ## Examples
-To run the examples, first build the root workspace, then build the examples workspace and finally run whichever example you want with `hotbolt_runner`:
+To run the examples in this repository, first build the root workspace, then build the examples workspace and finally run whichever example you want with `hotbolt_runner`:
 ```bash
 cargo build
 pushd examples